gnmmarechal/PKHeX_gnmmarechal/README.md

 Some current PKHeX features might be unavailable.
 This is because I don't update the core PKHeX code to follow the original program.
 WC6 to PK6 conversion is not available, as that's a more recent feature.
 I may add it later, after finishing the Location Fixer, or just take the new source code and paste my changes over it.
 GSPKHeX is used best for regular genning.
 WC6->PK6 will have to be done with the official PKHeX.

+Also, I'm aware there are significantly better ways to write the code.
+Mine may be the worst, but it gets the job done for me.
+I'll eventually rewrite the whole thing, and base myself on a more recent version of PKHeX.

 Supports Legality Checker (WIP):
 * Automatically fills location and met level of Pokémon (WIP)
 * Checks legal moves (Planned)